March 29, 2024

 The great benefit of a digital product is that you create it once and then sell it infinitely.
 They’re also cheaper to produce than physical products, and they don’t take up space.

 In 2020, more than 2 billion people across the world purchased products and services online, spending over 4 trillion dollars.
-It’s expected that the number will grow to six trillion by 2024, so the time of trying to start something on your own couldn’t be better.
+It’s expected that the number will exceed six trillion in 2024, so the time of trying to start something on your own couldn’t be better.

 What is a digital product?